ClickioTech/ClickioConsentSDK-IOS-Demo/README.md

 In particular, it shows how to:

 -   Initialize the SDK with your site configuration
--   Show a consent dialog
+-   Show a consent dialog in default mode
 -   Open the dialog again manually in resurface mode
 -   Display all received consent data on button click or consent update
+-   Show Google Ads if needed

 ## Setup & Run